melt-umn/Oberon0/README.md

 Be sure that Silver version 0.4.2 is used since it contains the new term-rewriting features used here.

-_Note 3/2/2018: There was a test suite with example code, but this was hosted on google code and appears to have vanished._
+_Note 7/26/2021: The test suite with example code provided by the LDTA 2011 Tool Challenge was hosted on google code and appears to have vanished.
+The test examples remain in the following repository: https://github.com/ericvanwyk/ldta-2011, and were also migrated into the `examples` folder here._

 ## Required Software
 - Silver version 0.4.2.
 Availble at https://melt.cs.umn.edu/silver and archived at https://doi.org/10.13020/D6QX07.